16. The Tower

 Body: Where did the lightning land in you?
 Is your chest buzzing, stomach tight, shoulders up around your ears?
 The body always knows when the story has changed even if your mind hasn’t caught up.
 Find the wreckage site in your system.
 Stretch.
 Run.
 Dance.
 Shake.
 Cry.
 Sigh.
 Shout.
 Scream.
 Let it move - out.

 Action: What’s one small way you can respond differently now that the old pattern has been broken?
 Call someone instead of disappearing?
 Rest instead of rebuilding?
-Rage clean?
 Rip up the to-do list?
 Forget the plan, you just need a moment that reminds you you’re not trapped in the old story.

 Nature cue: Go find something that has been ruined and kept going anyway.
 A broken fence with wildflowers pushing through.
 A cliff battered by wind, still standing.
 A tree hollowed by lightning, now home to birds.
 Nature knows what we forget: fracture isn’t failure.
 It’s transformation in process.